PSH-Computing-AI-club/competition-spring-2025-bracket/README.md

 To run a tournament bracket of the configured competitors type `deno task bracket:run` in a terminal.

 The results will be written to the `./dist/output/YYYY-MM-DD.RUNNUMBER/` directory.
+You can calculate `RUNNUMBER` by the following expression: `floor(currentHour / (24 hoursPerDay / 6 runsPerDay))`.

 ### Generate HTML Visualization